circonus/product-docs/irondb/getting-started/configuration.md

 Default: 1 day

+#### histogram_ingest rollup_after_quiescent_age

+The period the system will delay after the last write to a shard before attempting to roll it up.
+New writes to the time period/shard will interrupt the rollup process and reset the quiescent timer which must again reach the `rollup_after_quiescent_age` before a re-roll will be attempted.

+Default: 8 hours

 #### histogram_ingest max_clock_skew

 Allow the submission of metrics timestamped up to this amount of time in the